 06 Aug Edit Thyself!

 Perhaps the hope was that we’d learn by example, eventually.
 But we haven’t learned as well as we may have.
-Loose words everywhere fly through the air like pieces of shrapnel, or lie around the corner like rotting banana peels.
+Loose words everywhere fly through the air like pieces of shrapnel, or lie around the corner like rotting banana peels, just waiting for someone to slip.
 Sometimes they swarm like that annoyance of mosquitoes I have in my garden right now.